VincentLiu3/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a PhD student at the University of Alberta, supervised by Prof. Martha White.
-I am broadly interested in sequential decision making in real life.
+I am currently a PhD student in the [RLAI Lab](http://rlai.ualberta.ca/) at the University of Alberta, working with [Professor Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
+I am interested in sequential decision making in the real world.